August 6th, 2026

 Two failures stand out, and both are about process rather than the hack itself.
 Notifications did not go out until roughly nine months after the attack, well past the 60-day window HIPAA expects.
 And the practice reported only an interim count of 1,000 individuals to federal regulators, a figure the official breach portal was never updated to correct.
 The lesson is that your incident-response and notification playbook is part of your security posture, not an afterthought once the technical fire is out.

-8. Chord Specialty Dental Partners: 173,000 Records (2025)
+11. Chord Specialty Dental Partners: 173,000 Records (2025)

 Chord Specialty Dental Partners, a Tennessee-based DSO supporting more than 60 affiliated practices across six states, suffered an email-account compromise that exposed 173,430 individuals.
 Attackers had access to several employee mailboxes for more than five weeks before being caught, and the data in those inboxes included Social Security numbers, driver’s licenses, bank and payment-card details, and medical information.
 The breach triggered at least seven class-action lawsuits.

 The pattern repeats: PHI accumulating in email, an account takeover that went undetected for weeks, and a long gap before patients were notified.
 The defense is the same playbook that would have helped Park Dental and the other email-compromise victims on this list: phishing-resistant MFA on every mailbox, anomalous-login alerting so an intrusion is caught in hours, and a hard rule that sensitive data does not live in inboxes.
+Our Chord Specialty Dental Partners data breach analysis lays out the four questions to put to your IT provider about mailbox security.

-9. Professional Dental Alliance: 173,000 Records (2021)
+12. Professional Dental Alliance: 173,000 Records (2021)

 This is the business-associate version of the MSP problem.
 One vendor compromise exposed every affiliated practice at once.
 The lesson is that vendor risk management is patient-data security: a business associate’s email defenses, MFA, and phishing training are effectively your own, and they belong in your risk assessment and your contracts.

-10. Henry Schein: 166,000 Records (2023)
+13. Henry Schein: 166,000 Records (2023)

 The second encryption is the lesson most organizations miss.
 Backups are necessary but not sufficient.
 Henry Schein began restoring while the attacker still had access, so the environment was re-compromised before it was confirmed clean.
 Recovery has to happen in an isolated, verified-clean environment, and your largest vendors are single points of failure whose outages can freeze ordering and software for practices nationwide.